Own-Data-Privateer/hoardy-web/tool/README.md

   : inputs, can be a mix of files and directories (which will be traversed recursively)

 - options:
+  - `--stdin0`
+  : read zero-terminated PATHs from stdin, these will be processed after PATHs specified as command-line arguments, requires specified `--to`

+- error handling:
   - `--errors {fail,skip,ignore}`
   : when an error occurs:
     - `fail`: report failure and stop the execution (default)
     - `skip`: report failure but skip the reqres that produced it from the output and continue
     - `ignore`: `skip`, but don't report the failure
-  - `-l, --lf-terminated`
-  : output absolute paths of matching WRR files terminated with `\n` (LF) newline characters to stdout (default)
-  - `-z, --zero-terminated`
-  : output absolute paths of matching WRR files terminated with `\0` (NUL) bytes to stdout
-  - `--stdin0`
-  : read zero-terminated PATHs from stdin, these will be processed after PATHs specified as command-line arguments, requires specified `--to`

 - filters:
   - `--or EXPR`